donarb/DarkModeSwitcher/README.md

 # Dark Mode Switcher

+## Update - Jan 4, 2020

+I updated the project to work with Xcode 11.3.

+-

 This is a demo app I've built as an experiment in using SwiftUI with AppKit, as described in this blog post: <https://mackuba.eu/2019/06/17/swiftui-appkit-dark-mode-switcher/>.

 The app lets you force any other app to use a light mode when the whole desktop uses a dark mode.
 Unfortunately there doesn't seem to be any way now to do the opposite (use dark mode only in specific apps).